About

 The International Housing Coalition

-The International Housing Coalition (IHC) was organized by the National Association of REALTORS (NAR), the Canadian Real Estate Association (CREA) and Habitat for Humanity International (HFHI) to promote the goal of “HOUSING FOR ALL” as an essential element to ending poverty worldwide.
-The IHC was incorporated as a nonprofit organization in August 2005 and was granted tax exempt status in October 2006.
-In addition to its three founding sponsors, 33 other organizations, including private companies, non-profit groups and academic/research institutions have joined the coalition and continue to contribute to its work.
+The International Housing Coalition (IHC) was formed in 2005 by the National Association of REALTORS (NAR), the Canadian Real Estate Association (CREA) and Habitat for Humanity International (HFHI) to promote housing as an essential element to ending poverty worldwide.
+In addition to its three founding sponsors, 30 other organizations, including private companies, non-profit groups and academic/research institutions have joined the coalition and continue to contribute to its work.

 • It can spur economic advancement of the poor.